 We are happy to announce that there are power outlets on the Hackatrain.

-We also arranged a single room for you in a hotel to have a good rest, after the hackathon has ended.
+We also arranged a room for you in a hotel to have a good rest, after the hackathon has ended.

 To be announced soon!